fabianschuiki/OpenSkyscraper/README.md

 OpenSkyscraper
 ==============

-OpenSkyscraper is a versatile, Open Source tower simulation game inspired by the "SimTower" and "YootTower" games of the late 90s.
+OpenSkyscraper is a versatile, open source tower simulation game inspired by the "SimTower" and "YootTower" games of the late 90s.

 Variants